- FIRM OVERVIEW

 Federal prosecutors and district attorneys put a great deal of effort and resources into the prosecution of drug offenses.
 A defense attorney cannot be surprised or intimidated by the resources involved in drug prosecutions.
 Rather, an attorney must be prepared to devote the necessary resources to ensure a zealous and successful defense.

 As a former Assistant District Attorney in the Montgomery County, PA District Attorney’s Office and now a Montgomery County defense lawyer for those charged with state and federal crimes, I have handled many serious crimes including drug offenses.
 I have professional relationships with experts in many fields including private investigators, toxicologists, forensic psychologists, polygraphists (lie detector practitioners) and forensic computer experts.

-I frequently use such experts to help me evaluate and derfend cases.
+I frequently use such experts to help me evaluate and defend Pennsylvania drug charges.
 Given my experience and my relationships with such experts, I have the knowledge and experience to obtain the best possible result for any client charged with a drug offense.

 Local, state and federal law enforcement continue to be vigilant in America’s war against drugs.
 It is true that some jurisdictions, such as California, Colorado and New Jersey, have become more liberal with respect to marijuana laws.
 The reality, however, is that more drug-related cases are brought before the courts then ever before and prosecutors continue to push for maximum penalties.